focusOtter/tally-webhook-email-song/README.md

   3. The item is emailed to the customer using Amazon SES

 > 🗒️ To prevent spam, Amazon places all SES accounts in sandbox mode.
 This means you can only send to verfied email addresses.

+## Contributing

+While this app is relatively simple, if there are certain features or fixes you'd like to see implemented, feel free to file an issue before submitting a PR 🦦